 Level 2: Inputs other than quoted prices included within Level 1 that are observable for the asset or liability, either directly or indirectly.
 The fair value of the Company's investment in derivative instruments is included in Level 2.

 Level 3: Non-observable inputs for the asset or liability.
+The Company's non-current assets held for sale are included in Level 3.

 B. Financial instruments not measured at fair value